Skip to content

 #5 – Vampire Hunters – Super Ultrawide Bullet Hell

-Vampire Hunters is pure, hectic chaos.
-It’s one of those “turn your brain off, shoot everything that moves, survive as long as you can” games – and that kind of action loves a 32:9 screen.
-Instead of feeling like you’re boxed into a central arena, you get this wide view of enemies swarming from multiple directions, projectiles carving across the field, and upgrades littered around the edges.
+Vampire Hunters is pure hectic chaos — and that kind of action loves 32:9.
+Instead of feeling boxed into a central arena, you get a wide view of enemies swarming from multiple directions, projectiles carving across the field, and upgrades sitting out at the edges where the format actually helps.

 Vampire Hunters – Super Ultrawide Gameplay Video